 Wondering how you can use concert guest lists to promote your event or music?
-Below are 4 ways in which you can put the coveted guest list to work for you:

-As Incentives for Volunteers and Street Teams
+Incentives for Volunteers and Street Teams

 Some music promoters, venues, or concert halls choose to spread the word on upcoming shows through volunteers or street teams (a street team helps to promote and create buzz around shows and concerts).
 Often, spots on guest lists are offered as incentives for the work put in by these volunteer promoters.

-As Contests Prizes for Online Influencers
+Contests Prizes for Online Influencers

 An influencer is a regular person with a large following or audience (think bloggers, writers, artists, and social media stars).
-Providing these influencers with guest list passes as contest prizes is beneficial to both you and the influencer as contests over social media can create a lot more buzz from its ”shareability” and “viral" nature.
+Providing these influencers with guest list passes as contest prizes are beneficial to both you and the influencer as contests over social media can create a lot more buzz from its ”shareability” and “viral" nature.
 The influencer can continue to grow their audience through fun contests while you are able to get the word out on your event to large audiences.

-As a Way to Get On-Air Plugs
+A Way to Get On-Air Plugs

 Giving local radio stations a large number of tickets and guest passes can ensure hours of promotion and on-air plugs leading up to your event.

-As a Way to Get More Reviews
+A Way to Get More Reviews

-Providing individual writers, journalists, bloggers and industry experts with their very own guest and press pass is one sure fire way to get that person to attend your event and perhaps write a good review.
+Providing individual writers, journalists, bloggers, and industry experts with their very own guest and press pass is one sure-fire way to get that person to attend your event and perhaps write a good review.

-As a Way to Fill Seats
+A Way to Fill Seats

 There is nothing worse for your career than having empty seats and space available at a music event.
 Being strategic about who and how many people you put on the guest list can help elevate the concert experience for both the audience and the band.